faizaanqureshi/faizaanqureshi.com/_posts/2021-12-19-macos-vmware.md

 board-id = "Mac-551B86E5744E2388"
 ```

-6. Start the VMware and select Disk Utility
+* Start the VMware and select Disk Utility

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/setup9.png" alt="" class="full">

-7. Click the VMware Virtual SATA and press erase.
+* Click the VMware Virtual SATA and press erase.
 Rename it to whatever you wish and format it as APFS with a GUID Partition Map

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/setup10.png" alt="" class="full">

-8. Go back to the main menu and select "Install MacOS Big Sur"
+* Go back to the main menu and select "Install MacOS Big Sur"

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/setup11.png" alt="" class="full">

-7. After installation is complete, login to the OS and then in the VMware menu, select the VM menu and select "install tools".
+* After installation is complete, login to the OS and then in the VMware menu, select the VM menu and select "install tools".
 This enables hardware acceleration/improves performance.

-8. Click the Apple logo on the top left and open system preferences.
+* Click the Apple logo on the top left and open system preferences.
 Select software update and update the system to the latest macOS Monterey.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/macOS.jpg" alt="" class="full">

-9. Once installed, open the App Store and you should be able to download and install XCode after signing in with your Apple ID
+* Once installed, open the App Store and you should be able to download and install XCode after signing in with your Apple ID

-{% capture notice-2 %}
-XCode can take a long time to install since it's a 12GB application.

 That's all there is to it!
 It's not a perfect solution and you may see some performance issues but its a great alternative that I use.
 Enjoy!